MathysDaniel/Morphological_Pattern_Discovery/README.md

 - **`Analyze_pieces_of_music/`**
   This folder provides a **user-friendly version** of the algorithm.
-  It allows users to analyze any musical piece (as long as a MIDI version is available) using the rhythmic signature recognition algorithm.
+  It allows users to analyze any musical piece (as long as a MIDI version is available) using the pattern discovery algorithm.

 - **`Our_Work/`**
   This folder contains the **complete research code** used to generate the results presented in our study.